Bharadwaj-183/treasurehunt-frontend/README.md

 user is given with multiple doors. user should find the right door among them and also right chest in that door.
 Remaining doors will be DEADENDS.

 upon finding right chest , user is asked to say his best friend's name.
-It i nothing but "jack".
+It is nothing but "jack".

 5. ROUND 5